High Capacity OTN Devices

 Which client rates are supported beyond 100 G and 200 G?

-They fit dense metro rings, regional aggregation networks, critical long-haul backbones and data-centre interconnect links.
+They fit dense metro rings, regional aggregation networks, critical long-haul backbones and data centre interconnect links.

-FEC means Forward Error Correction.
-It improves signal quality and extends reach by correcting bit errors in real time.
+FEC stands for Forward Error Correction.
+It improves signal quality and extends reach by correcting bit errors in real time, with support for advanced modes like oFEC and SD-FEC for 400G and 800G services.

 They use standards-based pluggable optics : CFP2-DCO, QSFP28, QSFP-DD, SFP+/SFP28, on client and line interfaces, keeping power draw and rack space low.